spell-music/csound-expression/README.md

 It should print a long message with version and available flags and libraries.

 * Good library for composition.
-Right now only one is supported (see temporal-csound package on hackage).
+Right now only one is supported (see [temporal-csound](http://hackage.haskell.org/package/temporal-csound) package on hackage).
     It brings together temporal-music-notation and csound-expression packages.
     It's used to make the process of score-writing more convenient.

+**WARNING**: the library works best within ghci.
+The real-time sound rendering function dac spawns
+    a child process in the background which may continue to execute after you stop the main process that runs the programm.
+    It's not so in vim but it happens in the Sublime Editor and when you invoke runhaskell.
+So the best is to write you program in the separate file and then load it in the ghci and invoke the function main (which runs the sound rendering with the function dac).

 Tutorials and examples
 ===========================